Located between the islands of Skiathos and Alonissos, Skopelos is the second largest of the Sporades island chain after Skyros.

 Skopelos is virtually covered in forest, with 80% of the island cloaked in pine trees and there are several sleepy resorts scattered around the deeply indented shoreline.

-Sandy beaches are relatively scarce on Skopelos; the north and east coasts are rugged with few resorts while, in the south and west, the hillsides slope more gently to the sea and there are several pleasant bays.
+Sandy beaches are relatively scarce on Skopelos; the north and east coasts are rugged with few resorts while hillsides in the south and west slope more gently to the sea and there are several pleasant bays.

-Olive and plum groves also help make up much of the lush, green interior of Skopelos where hillsides are dotted with the domes of churches and monasteries and there are many pleasant walks to be enjoyed.
+Olive and plum groves also help make up much of the lush, green interior of Skopelos and there are many pleasant walks to be enjoyed.

 Skopelos is popular with day-trippers escaping the crowds on nearby Skiathos and with those who prefer a quieter Greek island holiday retreat.
-Skopelos has for years attracted up-market travellers, helping to jack up prices but not as much as in overpriced Skiathos.
+Skopelos has for years attracted up-market travellers.

-Skopelos doesn't have an airport but there are regular ferries from nearby Skiathos where the airport takes regular charter flights.
+There are regular daily ferries from nearby Skiathos where the airport takes regular charter flights.
 It is a short ferry trip to Skopelos Town or to Loutraki, the island's other port.

-The island has cashed in on the popularity of the hit musical movie 'Mamma Mia', starring Meryl Streep and Pierce Brosnan, which features many location shots on Skopelos including the main beach scenes at Kastani.
+The island has cashed in on the popularity of the hit musical movie 'Mamma Mia', starring Meryl Streep, which features many location shots on Skopelos including the beach scenes at Kastani.

 Skopelos is much less well endowed with sandy beaches than its noisier neighbour Skiathos.
 Most beaches are stone and shingle and can be found along the south coast between Stafylos and Loutraki.
 They are served by the island bus which runs the runs the length of the island along the single main road though many still require a longish walk down a track from the nearest bus stop.
 Not all of them are pebble however.
 There is good sand to be found in the many near-deserted coves for those who hire a moped or are prepared to trek along more remote footpaths.
 Other beaches, especially those in the blustery north can only reached by boat - daily caiques go to the most popular spots.
 With fewer visitors overall, Skopelos beaches tend to be more tranquil and less crowded and the further you get from the capital the more peaceful they become.